openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 Our MailChimp widget offers lots of styling options including horizontal default subscribe style, horizontal subscribe gradient style for eCommerce, MailChimp with the newsletter, subscribe single button, contact form 7 for WordPress, single buttons for WooCommerce sites, form subscribe with single button style.

 == 20.
 Header Info Widget ==
-[ **Header Info Widget** ] - Display your logos, texts, business info, advertisements, and banners using our header add-ons.
+[**Header Info Widget**](https://wpmet.com/plugin/elementskit/header-info/) - Display your logos, texts, business info, advertisements, and banners using our header addons.
 This widget contains a header, icon, text, content, styles with color, blocks, typography, and other advanced features.
-Our Header Info addon offers lots of styling options including a sticky header for WordPress with an icon, a sticky menu with text, headers with blue color, a sticky widget with a logo, a floating menu with a banner image, a template with a dark style, WordPress header style with hover effect, menu with content,   website header design with typography.
+Our Header Info addon offers lots of styling options including a sticky header for WordPress with an icon, a sticky menu with text, headers with blue color, a sticky widget with a logo, a floating menu with a banner image, a header template with a dark style, WordPress header templates style with hover effect, menu with content, website header templates design with typography.

 == 21.
 Image Comparison Widget ==
 [ **Image Comparison Widget** ](https://wpmet.com/plugin/elementskit/image-comparision) - Display your image widget that compares two images and gives an attractive before and after slider effect.
-With our image comparison widget, you can compare the image by selecting vertical or horizontal with motion effects, customize label color, typography, background type, margin, padding, etc for before and after images.
+With our image comparison widget, you can compare the image by selecting vertical or horizontal with motion effects, customize label color, typography, background type, margin, padding, etc. for before and after images.

 [ Check out our video screencast ](https://www.youtube.com/watch?v=BJiDEaLvddQ&feature=youtu.be) This Image Comparison addon offers lots of styling options including a before and after slider with the vertical style, sliders with a horizontal style, WordPress Before after slider with a dark style, slider with a border, sliders with hover, and a comparison slider with border-radius.